MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 S2 s2{ 1, 2, 3 }; // warning C5246: 'S2::s1': the initialization of a subobject should be wrapped in braces
 ```

-To fix this issue, wrap the initialization of the sub-object in braces:
+To fix this issue, wrap the initialization of the subobject in braces:

 ```cpp
 S2 s2{ { 1, 2 }, 3 };